Skip to main content

 2. Choose Restore Wallet during the setup flow

-5. Decrypt the backup using the node password you set when creating it
+3. Select your backup file and enter the node password you set when creating it